If you’ve ever wondered “why am I still single?” this one’s for you.

 Let’s make some sense of it.

-In the past, when I would try to make some sense of the “why am I still single?” question, I ran into a lot of problems.
+In the past, when I would try to make some sense of the “why am I single?” question, I ran into a lot of problems.

 Because I had failed so many times relationally (and endured a lot of pain, broken trust, and suffering as a result) and because I had built a life that I thought, negated the possibility of ever having to wonder “why am I still single?” …